-Bright Network is an HR tech business that has designed a platform which enables leading employers to identify and recruit high quality graduates and young professionals.
+Bright Network is an HR tech business which has designed a platform that enables leading employers to identify and recruit high quality graduates and young professionals.
 Revenues are generated from a combination of graduate focused careers events, digital recruitment and recruitment process outsourcing.
-The business has also launched the Technology Academy, which provides software development training to graduates before placing them with client organisations.
-The business recently expanded operations to Germany.
+The business also has a Technology Academy, which provides software development training to graduates before placing them with client organisations.
+The business recently launched in Germany.